 - Great opportunity to showcase your communication and presentation skills.

 - You could also show your initiative, leadership and confidence.
 Think of it as a chance to show how you would handle the first task presented to you at work.

 Tip #1: Keep it short.
 Ask the interviewer how long this presentation is to last.
 5 to 10 minutes if the norm but this could change.

-Tip #2: Do not use distracting colors, keep it simple.
+Tip #2: Do not use distracting colours, keep it simple.
 White background with blue characters is best in my opinion.
 Do not include any confidential information, like company logo containing screenshots(screenshots can help make the presentation engaging but do be careful) or DB user ID passwords etc from another project/client.

-Tip #3: Be sure to keep it light, in other words keep it portable.
+Tip #3: Be sure to keep it light, in other words, keep it portable.
 Don’t make a heavy memory presentation that cannot be sent via email.
 You don’t normally have to send it to anyone, but just in case.